gramener/gramex/CONTRIBUTING.rst

 Discussion
 ~~~~~~~~~~

-To follow changes on the project, ask one of the :doc:`AUTHORS.rst` to add you
+To follow changes on the project, ask one of the :doc:`authors` to add you
 as a reporter to this project.

 Report Bugs